tomeshnet/prototype-cjdns-pi/docs/MODULES.md

                 }
   }
 ```
+Remember that multiple peers will need a comma and the end of the `}` for each peer except the last one!

 Next you should restart CJDNS with a `sudo systemctl restart cjdns` command.
 This will reload CJDNS with the new config file.
 Run a `status` command on your node, and make sure when it prints out
 the text, that CJDNS is green with the text `[ACTIVE]`. if so, you have successfully connected to the remote peer, if it says `[INACTIVE]`, then there might be a typo in your config file.
 Make sure its formatted correctly (the config file is written using JSON).